JuleTwelkemeier/Final_project_ironhack/README.md

 # RYDES: business analysis

-Table of contents
+#### Table of contents
-Introduction
+1. Introduction
-Business Problem Statement
+2. Business Problem Statement
+3. Project objective
-Tools
+4. Tools
-Workflow
+5. Workflow
-Insights
+6. Insights
-Repository contents
+7. Repository contents

 ## Introduction
-This is a data analytics project focusing on predict a lead scoring for RYDES, so that the sales team can focus on the leads that are most likely to convert which in turn leads to increased revenue for RYDES.
-The dataset used comes from the CRM system Hubspot.
+This is a data analytics project focusing on predict a lead scoring for RYDES.

-Data Source:
+Data Source: LINK

 ### About RYDES